t3dotgg/t3-astro/src/pages/blog/posts/types-and-nextjs.md

 > ...type safety is the extent to which a programming language discourages or prevents type errors ([Wikipedia](https://en.wikipedia.org/wiki/Type_safety))

 It's important to recognize first and foremost that type safety isn't a boolean 'on/off' state.
-Type safety is a set of pipes from your furthest off dependency and your user.
+Type safety is the result of correctly orchestrating a set of pipes between your user and your furthest off dependency.

-Throughout my career, I've seen a number of systems that handle types in various ways.
+I've seen many systems that handle types in various ways.
 For the sake of simplicity, I'm going to over-generalize the structure of a system into a few parts

 - Data store (SQL, Mongo, Worker KV)
 - Backend (interface to data store)